awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

    + `DEBUG`
    + `TRACE` – The largest amount of detail\.

-1. Choose **Test Task** to verify that you can connect to your working folder, Amazon S3 bucket, and Amazon Redshift data warehouse\.
+1. Choose **Test task** to verify that you can connect to your working folder, Amazon S3 bucket, and Amazon Redshift data warehouse\.
 The verification depends on the migration mode you chose\.

 1. Choose **Create** to create the task\.